CtrlK

 Distinctiveness Conflict Risk

-Very broad scope covering technical decisions, debugging, AND quality assurance — three areas that could easily overlap with dedicated code review skills, debugging skills, linting skills, or architecture decision skills.
-The description is too wide-ranging to carve out a clear niche.
+Very broad scope covering technical decisions, debugging, and quality assurance — three areas that could easily overlap with many other skills such as code review skills, debugging-specific skills, architecture skills, or general coding assistance skills.

 1 / 3